farrukh-x2/unscented_kalman_filter_cpp/README.md

 # Unscented Kalman Filter Project
 ---
 #### This project implements Unscented Kalman Filter in C++ for Radar and Lidar data.
-The Kalman filter estimates positions and velocities in the x and y directions.
+The Unscented Kalman filter estimates positions and velocities in the x and y directions.

+#### Where the Extended Kalman Filter linearizes the system under deployment, the Unscented Kalman Filter closely represents the actual model in use, of the system.
+For this reason it converges faster and gives values closer to ground truth values especially for non-straight line motion.

 ## Dependencies
 ###### Works only with linux